sciccolella/sasc/README.md

 **Mutational Tree**

 This is the standard output; SASC will generate a mutational tree in DOT format with no cells attached as leaves of the tree.
-An example of this output is shown in [Simulation mutational tree](data/results/simulation_scs_mlt.gv)
+An example of this output is shown in [Simulation mutational tree](data/results/simulation_scs_mlt.gv).

 **Mutational Tree with cells as leaves**

 By toggling option `-l` SASC will instead output a mutational tree in DOT format with cells attached as leaves of the tree.
-An example can be found at [Simulation mutational tree with cells](data/results/simulation_scs_mlt_cells.gv)
+An example can be found at [Simulation mutational tree with cells](data/results/simulation_scs_mlt_cells.gv).

 **Expected Matrix**

-In addition to the previous formats SASC can output the expected matrix *E* such in [Simulation expected matrix](data/results/simulation_scs_out.txt)
+In addition to the previous formats SASC can output the expected matrix *E* such in [Simulation expected matrix](data/results/simulation_scs_out.txt) using the `-x` flag.

-Run SASC
+Usage examples
 --------
 SASC can then be run using the previously described parameters.
 Here we show a list of run and their results.